- Provides a firm foundation in biochemistry, physiology and psychology that you will need to work as a nutrition

-- Accredited by the Association for Nutrition, so once graduate you can become a Registered Associate Nutritionist.
+- Accredited by the Association for Nutrition, so once you graduate you can become a Registered Associate Nutritionist.

 - Taught by leading experts in their field, in excellent facilities, including a food lab with sensory analysis tasting booths and biomedical and microbiology labs.

-Improve human health and wellbeing by studying the BSc Nutrition and Health extended degree at Roehampton, where you will gain insight into the science behind what we eat.
+Improve human health and wellbeing by studying a BSc Nutrition and Health at Roehampton, where you will gain insight into the science behind what we eat.

 This course is accredited by the Association for Nutrition